 — A new Cabinet-level executive position dedicated to promotion of universal digital literacy and broadband access.

 The Digital Justice Campaign is reaching out to voters throughout Cleveland to ask for emails and phone calls to the candidates in support of these proposals.
-We’ve put together a list of all 36 candidates with their email, phone and social media information here.
 If you’re a Cleveland voter, please consider sending emails to Mayor Frank Jackson, his opponent Councilman Zack Reed, and your ward’s candidates for City Council right now.

 Cleveland can’t wait another four years for our Mayor and City Council to get serious about this.